VASparse: Towards Efficient Visual Hallucination Mitigation via Visual-Aware Token Sparsification: Related Work

 \textbf{VH and Evaluation.}~ LVLMs face challenges from VH which specifically refers to instances where generated content includes inaccurate object descriptions or is unfaithful to the input image information.
 This phenomenon has been observed in both early BERT-based models~\cite{Li2019VisualBERTAS} and recent LVLMs~\cite{Maaz2023VideoChatGPTTD, Zhang2023VideoLLaMAAI, Zhu2023MiniGPT4EV}.
 In the realm of LVLMs, extensive research has delved into the evaluation and detection of VH~\cite{Li2023EvaluatingOH, Wang2023EvaluationAA, Lovenia2023NegativeOP}.
 CHAIR~\cite{Rohrbach2018ObjectHI} is one of the most widely adopted benchmarks for assessing VH.
 POPE~\cite{Li2023EvaluatingOH} evaluates VH through a binary classification framework, utilizing precision, recall, and accuracy.
 Furthermore, HALC~\cite{Chen2024HALCOH} proposes an offline POPE (OPOPE) to enhance VH evaluation.
 And MME~\cite{Fu2023MMEAC} provides a comprehensive performance assessment of LVLMs with respect to objects, attributes, and other factors.
 We combine these metrics with decoding speed to comprehensively evaluate the effectiveness of our VASparse in reducing VH while maintaining high efficiency.

 \textbf{VH Mitigation.}~ To mitigate VH, various strategies have been developed.
-Current efforts for reducing VH generally fall into three categories: post-processing techniques~\cite{Zhou2023AnalyzingAM,Huang2023OPERAAH} and self-correction methods~\cite{Yin2023WoodpeckerHC}; human feedback-based methods~\cite{Liu2023MitigatingHI,Yu2023RLHFVTT}; and decoding strategy approaches~\cite{Chuang2023DoLaDB,Leng2023MitigatingOH,Chen2024HALCOH}.
-However, the first two strategies may require additional datasets and training or the integration of extra post-processing pipelines or more powerful external LVLMs~\cite{Zhou2023AnalyzingAM,Liu2023MitigatingHI,Yu2023RLHFVTT}.
+Current efforts for reducing VH generally fall into three categories: post-processing techniques~\cite{Zhou2023AnalyzingAM,Huang2023OPERAAH} and self-correction methods~\cite{Yin2023WoodpeckerHC}; human feedback-based methods~\cite{Liu2023MitigatingHI,Yu2023RLHFVTT}; and decoding strategy approaches~\cite{Chuang2023DoLaDB,Leng2023MitigatingOH,Chen2024HALCOH,zhuang-etal-2024-game}.
+However, the first two strategies may require additional datasets and training or the integration of more powerful external LVLMs~\cite{Zhou2023AnalyzingAM,Liu2023MitigatingHI,Yu2023RLHFVTT}.
 The third approach~\cite{Chuang2023DoLaDB,Leng2023MitigatingOH,Chen2024HALCOH,Leng2023MitigatingOH,Huang2023OPERAAH,huo2024selfintrospectivedecodingalleviatinghallucinations} primarily explores contrastive decoding strategies based on visual comparisons, which may involve multiple rounds of decoding, time-consuming rollbacks, or even the use of external detection tools.
-Our work focuses on designing efficient, plug-and-play decoding methods that require no additional training while balancing both performance and efficiency.
+Our work focuses on designing efficient, plug-and-play methods that require no additional training.